deltabeard/usign/README.md

+# usign

-Usign provides public key signatures using the ed25519 algorithm.
+usign provides public key signatures using the ed25519 algorithm.

+## Build

+Unix-like and MSVC 2019 builds are supported.
+GNU Make is required.
+When building for Windows NT, execute GNU Make within the *Native Tools Command Prompt*, provided by Visual Studio.

+To build and install the package run:

+make
+make install

+## About

 The home page for the algorithm is http://ed25519.cr.yp.to/.
 It is described in the following paper: